design-first/system-runtime/README.md

 [JSON](http://json.org) is traditionnaly used to represent data.
 We use this format to store your model, components and the behaviors of your app.

-Runtime will load your JSON and run your app as a JVM (JSON Virtual Machine).
+Runtime will run your app as a JVM (JSON Virtual Machine).

 ## What contains Runtime ?